franciscoguerrag/springboot-service-celebrity-people/README.md

 # springboot-service-celebrity-people

-Spring Boot application for fetching data of People and their Acquaintances, also allows People creation and Acquaintances creation.
+Spring Boot application for fetching data of People and their Acquaintances, also allows People creations and Acquaintances creations.

 ## Getting Started